 If you are looking for colourful flowers then the genus Boronia provide a group of plants well worth exploring.
 Both the species and the cultivars or hybrids.

 Probably the most fragrant species is B. megastigma, not the most fragrant plant in the world, however with good perfume.
-They are also grown for the essential oils that they produce, this is extracted from the foliage.
-Simply crush the foliage between your fingers and it will release the fragrance.
+Look for the compact cultivars such as B. megastigma ‘Heaven Scent’ one of the easier varieties to grow.

 Popular species include: